 - Reduce the impact of your dog barking on your neighbors.
 While you’re re-training your dog for better behavior, try keeping your dog furthest away from your neighbors as far as possible to reduce the nuisance from the barking.
 Keep your neighbors posted on your progress of the re-training of your dog from time to time.
 Having your neighbors’ understanding is a great way to maintain goodwill and avoid complaint calls.

 - Give your dog sufficient exercise.
 Dogs are social and need the stimulant from their surrounding for better adaptability and to stay healthy.
 Walk your dog frequently around your neighborhood.
 Occasionally take your dog to open areas or parks where it can run around freely.

 - Give your dog sufficient attention.
 Dogs are pack animals and feel more secure when they are part of a pack.
-But in the absence of other dogs to form that pack, allow him to socialize with you and your family whenever possible.
+But in the absence of other dogs to form that pack, allow it to socialize with you and your family whenever possible.
 Don’t let your dog remain outside the house or unattended when you are home; your dog will feel neglected, anxious, and frustrated, leading to bad behavior.

 - Consistency is key.
 A human inconsistency often causes dogs to be confused.
 For instance, when they bark, you shout in response, but at other times you ignore them.
 As a result, your dog can’t figure out whether barking is good behavior or bad.
 The only way to train your dog to have good behavior is to be consistent to learn good behaviors and not bad ones.